A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 The main benefits include deflecting common questions, reducing agent workload, and improving support efficiency.
 It helps customers find answers quickly through self-service, allowing agents to focus on more complex issues.

 You'll typically need a Zendesk Suite plan (Team, Professional, or Enterprise), administrator access to your Zendesk account, and a well-populated knowledge base within Zendesk Guide.
-Without these, you may not have access to the AI features.
+These plans offer a range of powerful features to suit different team needs.

 To ensure accuracy, maintain a high-quality, comprehensive Zendesk Guide knowledge base with clear article titles and relevant keywords.
 Regularly update and optimize your articles based on customer queries and bot performance data.